Bicycle Accident Attorney in Boston

 What Should I Do Immediately After a Bicycle Accident in Boston?

-Following a bicycle accident, it is crucial to remain as calm and prioritize your safety and health.
+Following a bicycle accident, it is crucial to remain as calm as possible and prioritize your safety and health.
 First, check for injuries and seek medical attention immediately—even if your injuries seem minor, as some symptoms can develop over time.
 If you're able, move to a safer location out of traffic to prevent further harm.

 It is also important to document the incident.
 Collect names, contact information, and insurance details from any other drivers involved.
 If there are witnesses, gather their contact information as well.
 Photographs of the scene and damages can be immensely helpful later.
-Lastly, do not discuss fault on the scene.
+Lastly, do not discuss fault at the scene.
 Contact Crowe & Harris, LLP for legal guidance on your next steps, ensuring your rights are protected and that you receive the compensation you deserve.

 Can I Still Claim Compensation If I Was Partially at Fault?